 - work pods and office use on the first floor

-- capped rent flats on the third floor, and a construction workshop to support the renovation
+- capped rent flats on the second and third floor, and a construction workshop to support the renovation

 - a roof garden and common room with a bar looking out to sea on the fourth floor (once the roof is removed).